Beast (2022 Indian film): Plot

-Veera Raghavan, a RAW field agent, is assigned to capture a terrorist named Umar Farooq.
-While he successfully manages to do so, a missile shot by him to prevent Farooq's escape injures and kills a civilian child, traumatising Veera, who quits the agency and returns to Chennai.
-11 months later, Veera is still reeling from post-traumatic stress disorder.
-He meets Preethi at a wedding, and they fall for each other, where she convinces him to join her company Dominic & Soldiers, a failing security service.
-Meanwhile, the Tamil Nadu government gets intel that a major terrorist event is planned in Chennai.
+Veera Raghavan, a RAW field agent, is stationed in Pakistan to capture Umar Farooq, a notorious terrorist.
+While Veera manages to capture Farooq, a missile shot by him to prevent Farooq's escape injures and kills a civilian child.
+A traumatised Veera quits the agency and returns to Chennai.
+11 months later, Veera has PTSD and traumatic memories of the child.
+At the insistence of his psychiatrist, Veera attends a wedding and meets Preethi, and they fall for each other.
+Preethi convinces him to join "Dominic & Soldiers", a failing security agency led by Dominic Irudhayaraj.

-Along with Preethi and her boss Dominic Irudhayaraj, Veera visits the East Coast mall, which is their last client where he observes a series of suspicious activities and deduces that someone else has taken over the mall.
-Veera is proven right, as terrorists, led by Umar Farooq's brother Umar Saif, open fire and hijack the mall.
-Veera, Preethi, Dominic and others hide unharmed inside an unopened restaurant.
-The government, led by Deputy National Security Advisor Althaf Hussain, tries to negotiate with the terrorists, who demands the release of Farooq.
-Althaf learns that Veera is also trapped inside the mall and manages to establish contact with him, where he tries to convince Veera to help them.
+Meanwhile, the Government of Tamil Nadu receives intel that terrorists are planning a massive terror attack at East Coast Mall in Chennai.
+Along with Preethi and Dominic, Veera visits the mall, the last client of the agency, where he observes several suspicious activities and deduces that someone else has taken over the mall.
+Later, Umar Saif, Farooq's brother, and his sleeper cells—all disguised as Santa Claus—open fire and hijack the mall, thus proving Veera's suspicions.
+Veera, Preethi, Dominic and a couple of other people hide inside an unopened restaurant.
+Led by Deputy NSA Althaf Hussain, the government tries to negotiate with the terrorists, who demand the release of Farooq.

-Though initially hesitant, Veera gets convinced when he realises that the terrorists are here for Farooq, where he kills one of the terrorists and captures another one alive and brings him to their hideout.
-Veera manages to infiltrate the terrorists and eliminates a few of them.
-The Home Minister, who is in league with Saif, gets them to stage the execution of his wife and daughter Aparna, who are also in the mall on live television.
-The government succumbs to this and agrees to release Farooq.
-Enraged, Veera retaliates and kidnaps the Home Minister's wife and Aparna where he pretends to be a Bangladeshi militant to confuse the terrorists, and threatens to kill them if Farooq is released.
+Althaf learns that Veeraraghavan is inside the mall.
+He manages to establish contact with him and tries to convince him to help them.
+Though initially hesitant, Veera realises that the terrorists are there to initiate Farooq's release.
+He kills one of the terrorists, captures another alive, and brings him to their hideout.
+Veera manages to infiltrate the terrorists under disguise and eliminates some of them.
+The Home Minister, who is in cahoots with Saif and his gang of terrorists, gets them to stage the execution of his wife and daughter, Aparna, inside the mall on live television.
+Enraged about the government's decision to release Farooq, Veera retaliates and kidnaps the Home Minister's wife and daughter, pretends to be a Bangladeshi militant to confuse the terrorists, and threatens to kill them if Farooq is released.

-Senses his impending defeat, Saif seemingly gives up, only to slip among the crowd pretending to be a hostage, and soon figures out Veera's real identity due to Dominic where he forces him and his aides to give up and captures all of them.
-With the help of Aparna, Veera manages to escape, and eliminates Saif and the other terrorists while making sure that the hostages escape to safety.
-The Home Minister is arrested for his involvement in the hijack.
-Despite all the negotiations, Farooq is released.
-Few months later, Veera captures Farooq in Pakistan and after surviving a long air chase, manages to bring him back to India to have him imprisoned.
-After the mission, Veera, Preethi, Dominic and the rest of his crew celebrate their escapades in Goa.
+Sensing his impending defeat, Saif seemingly gives up and slips into the crowd, pretending to be a hostage.
+He soon figures out Veera's real identity from Dominic, which allows him and his sleeper cells to capture him.
+With Aparna's help, Veera manages to escape and eliminate Saif and his gang of terrorists while ensuring that the hostages flee to safety.
+The police arrest the Home Minister for working with the terrorists and his involvement in the mall hijacking.
+Despite all the negotiations, the government releases Farooq from prison and drops him at the India–Pakistan border.
+A few months later, Veera recaptures Farooq in Pakistan and brings him back to India after surviving a long air chase.
+Following the successful operation, Veera, Preethi, Dominic, and the rest of his crew celebrate their escapades in Goa.